Your Complete Guide to Off-balance-sheet financing (OBS)

 It is legitimate provided GAAP (generally accepted accounting principles) are followed.
 There are considerable consequences for not applying these rules.

-Companies must disclose off-balance sheet financing in the note of their financial statements – they are not invisible.
+Companies must disclose off-balance sheet items of financing in the note of their financial statements – they are not invisible.
 Clever investors know to study these notes carefully and spot keywords.

 Operating leases is one of the most common forms.
 To avoid buying equipment or property outright, a company leases it and then buys it at a minimal price at the end of the lease period.
 This means they only record the rental cost on their books resulting in lower liabilities on the balance sheet.